5kript/Marvel_Character_Finder/README.md

 - Added search component

 ## Todo's
+- Add detail view of character with more details about the character and links to external media
 - Add cache to safe searched items
 - Add search logic if item was allready searched for